 Software makers spend lots of money on marketing trying to convince you that their software will solve all your digital media organization problems.
 They claim to even solve problems you don’t even have.
 Over the years I have answered so many questions about things that are simply not true about organizing your media.
 They are myths.
 Read on about the five most common myths about organizing your media.

-The most important thing you need for organizing your digital pictures
+The most important thing for organizing your digital pictures

 What does a blueprint or plan give you?
 Simply put, it gives you direction…actually it gives you the right direction towards your goal.

-Let me take the house building example further.
+Let me take the house building example further and apply it to digital photo organization.

 Does the house need to have plumbing?
 Does it need electricity?
 How many fuses does the fuse box need?
 What is the water pressure needed?
 How about connecting to the city sewer line?
 How about meeting the building code for the city?
 Of course, of course…a house needs all that!